 interface, used to freeze (or unfreeze) the plan for an individual query.

-method interface, used to freeze (or unfreeze) all plans for a namespace, a schema, or a table.
+method interface, used to freeze or unfreeze all plans for a namespace, a schema, a table, or an individual query.

 In the Management Portal SQL interface select the Execute Query